 1. Get Saucy

-Leave behind jars of ready-made sauces - they are probably full sodium, sugar and preservatives - and make your own healthier version instead.
+Leave behind jars of ready-made sauces - they are probably full of sodium, sugar and preservatives - and make your own healthier version instead.
 Don’t throw out those carrot tops, you could use them to make a salsa verde.
 It might be a bit bitter, so don’t forget to taste as you go along.
 For pesto, you could boil and puree the cores, stems or leaves of countless vegetables - broccoli, cauliflower, kale, cabbage, Swiss chard - to use in place of your traditional basil.

 2. Start Pickling

 Quick pickling is a brilliant way to preserve oft-discarded bits.
 You don’t need fancy jars or canning equipment; simply bring vinegar, water and salt to a boil to create the pickling liquid, or brine, and store in a simple mason jar.
 This method works with almost any vegetable, including the stems of beets, chard or broccoli.
 Don’t be shy to create your own brand of pickle flavour - add fresh and dried herbs, whole and ground spices, ginger or garlic to find the combination you like best.
-Keep them in fridge for a few days and these “refrigerator pickles” are ready to eat!
+Keep them in the fridge for a few days and these “refrigerator pickles” are ready to eat!

 3. Stock Up